VictoriaMetrics/VictoriaMetrics/docs/README.md

 When querying the [backfilled data](https://docs.victoriametrics.com/#backfilling) or during [query troubleshooting](https://docs.victoriametrics.com/Troubleshooting.html#unexpected-query-results), it may be useful disabling response cache by clicking `Disable cache` checkbox.

 VMUI automatically adjusts the interval between datapoints on the graph depending on the horizontal resolution and on the selected time range.
-The step value can be customized by clickhing `Override step value` checkbox.
+The step value can be customized by clicking `Override step value` checkbox.

 VMUI allows investigating correlations between multiple queries on the same graph.
 Just click `Add Query` button, enter an additional query in the newly appeared input field and press `Ctrl+Enter`.
 Results for all the queries should be displayed simultaneously on the same graph.